-a) Convictions where a record suspension has been granted (except for sexual offences).

-- b) Convictions under provincial statutes unless under exceptional circumstances. - c) Traffic violations, including roadside suspensions. - d) Suspect information that would hinder an ongoing investigation or where the suspect has not been spoken to may result in the record check being delayed or terminated. - e) Youth Criminal Justice Act (YCJA) information beyond applicable disclosure period. - f) Special Interest Police (SIP) category of CPIC. - g) Information gathered outside formal occurrence reports, e.g. street checks or CAD, except under exceptional circumstances. - h) Any reference to contagious diseases. - i) Victim/Complainant information unless under exceptional circumstances. - j) Foreign information for applicants who have resided outside of Canada. - k) Mental Health Act information.
+- a) Convictions where a record suspension has been granted (except for sexual offences). - b) Convictions under provincial statutes unless under exceptional circumstances. - c) Traffic violations, including roadside suspensions. - d) Suspect information that would hinder an ongoing investigation or where the suspect has not been spoken to may result in the record check being delayed or terminated. - e) Youth Criminal Justice Act (YCJA) information beyond applicable disclosure period. - f) Special Interest Police (SIP) category of CPIC. - g) Information gathered outside formal occurrence reports, e.g. street checks or CAD, except under exceptional circumstances. - h) Any reference to contagious diseases. - i) Victim/Complainant information unless under exceptional circumstances. - j) Foreign information for applicants who have resided outside of Canada. - k) Mental Health Act information.

-Self-Declaration:
+Self-Declaration

-Self-Declaration of a criminal record is a process where you may declare your adult criminal record convictions to the Delta Police Department.
-This may allow the Delta Police to assess the accuracy of your criminal record information without taking your fingerprints and without delay formal fingerprinting would cause.
+Self-declaration of a criminal record is a process where the applicant may declare his or her adult criminal record of convictions to the Delta Police Department.
+This may allow the Delta Police Department to assess the accuracy of the applicant's criminal record information without taking fingerprints and without the delay that a fingerprint comparison would cause.

-Do NOT declare:
+Applicants are NOT required to declare:

-- A conviction for which you have received a record suspension (formerly known as a pardon). - A finding of guilt when you were a "young person" under the YCJA. - Absolute or Conditional Discharges. - Any offences where you were not convicted (i.e. stays of proceedings, dismissed charges) - Provincial or municipal offences. - Any charges dealt with outside of Canada.
+- A conviction for which the applicant has received a record suspension. - A finding of guilt when the applicant was a "young person" under the YCJA. - Absolute or Conditional Discharges. - Any offences for which the applicant was not convicted, e.g. stay of proceedings or dismissed charges. - Provincial or municipal offences. - Any charges dealt with outside of Canada.

-The Delta Police Department will verify if the information matches a criminal record contained within the RCMP National Repository of Criminal Records.
-If the Delta Police Department is not satisfied that your declared criminal record information is a match to a criminal record held at the repository, fingerprints are required.
+The Delta Police Department will confirm if the information matches a criminal record contained within the RCMP National Repository of Criminal Records.
+If the Delta Police Department is not satisfied that the applicants declared criminal record information is a match to a Criminal Record held at the repository, fingerprints are required.

-Requirement for Fingerprints
+Requirement for fingerprints

+Criminal Record:

-Criminal record: If the Delta Police Department is not satisfied that your self-declaration is a match to a criminal record held at the RCMP National Repository of Criminal Records, your fingerprints must be submitted to the RCMP.
+If the Delta Police Department is not satisfied that the applicants self-declaration is a match to a criminal record held at the Criminal Record Repository, fingerprints must be submitted to the RCMP.

+Vulnerable Sector:

-Vulnerable Sector: If you are applying to work in a paid or volunteer position where you will be responsible for children or vulnerable persons you may be required to submit fingerprints to verify whether you have received a record suspension for a sexual offence contained within the RCMP National Repository of Criminal Records.
+If the applicant is being considered to work in a paid or volunteer position where they will be in a position responsible for children or vulnerable individuals they may be required to submit fingerprints to verify whether there is a criminal record including the existence of any sex offences for which they received a record suspension contained within the RCMP National Criminal Records Repository.